pythoncanarias/pycan-web/docs/dev.md

 You can access the Django administrative interface visiting http://localhost:8000/admin using credentials: `username: admin` | `password: admin`

+### Media

+If you have a bunch of (production) files for media, you can leave them in the folder `$PROJECT/media`.
+A docker volume is set up to collect them from there.

 ### Redis

 Redis server is automatically launched on `docker compose up`, but if you need it, queues must be linked to the server.
 To that end, run the following command: